$(\infty,1)$-Categorical Comprehension Schemes: Introduction

 There are two model structures on the category $\mathbf{S}$ of particular importance for this paper.
-These are the Quillen model structure $(\mathbf{S},\mathrm{Kan})$ for Kan complexes and the Joyal model structure $(\mathbf{S},\mathrm{QCat})$ for quasi-categories. \end{notation*}
+These are the Quillen model structure $(\mathbf{S},\mathrm{Kan})$ for Kan complexes and the Joyal model structure $(\mathbf{S},\mathrm{QCat})$ for quasi-categories. \end{notation}

-For the sake of readability only, whenever we say ``$\infty$-category'' we mean $(\infty,1)$-category.
-While the results of this paper should not depend on any model of $(\infty,1)$-category theory (by the transition results in \cite{riehlverityelements}), the author chose to work with quasi-categories for the presentation of computations and constructions in virtue of both the extensive use of the results in \cite{luriehtt}, as well as the model categorical material covered in Section~\ref{secimcs}.
-Here it appeared the most natural to consider simplicial sets with the Joyal model structure.
-The only other model for the theory of $(\infty,1)$-categories that will be used in this paper is the homotopy theory of complete Segal spaces in Section~\ref{secext}.
+While the main results of this paper are invariant under the choice of any common model of $(\infty,1)$-category theory (see Section~\ref{secmodindep}), the author chose to work with the analytical presentation of quasi-categories for the sake of computations, argumentation and constructions by virtue of the extensive use of the results in the literature.
+As far as the results are concerned, the terms ``quasi-category'' and ``$\infty$-category'' will be used interchangeably.